Aruljothee/intern-notes--Aruljothee-/Week1.md

 `application/json`

-This means the response is in JSON format.
+This means the response data is in JSON format.

 #### 2. Cache-Control

 `public, max-age=60`

-This tells us how the response can be cached.
+This gives information about caching the response.

 #### 3. ETag

-ETag is used to identify the version of the response.
+ETag is used to identify a version of the response.

 ### Response Body

 The response body contains the details of the GitHub user `torvalds`.

-Some of the fields I observed are:
+Some fields I observed:

-- `login` - GitHub username
+* `login` - GitHub username
-- `name` - User name
+* `name` - User name
-- `company` - Company name
+* `company` - Company name
-- `location` - User location
+* `location` - User location
-- `public_repos` - Number of public repositories
+* `public_repos` - Number of public repositories
-- `followers` - Number of followers
+* `followers` - Number of followers

 ### Observation

-I used the GET request to get the GitHub user details.
-The request was successful and returned `200 OK`.
-The response data was in JSON format.
+I used a GET request to get the details of the GitHub user.
+The server returned `200 OK` and the data was in JSON format.

+---

 ## 2. Verbose GET Request